suparpat/learny/README.md

 # learny
 A place where people come to share their knowledge

-Made with Express.js and Angular.js
+Made with Express.js and Angular.js with PostgreSQL

-#references
+###references
 http://getbootstrap.com/getting-started/#examples

 https://angular-ui.github.io/bootstrap/